metguy/trending_youtubers/README.md

 1. If not already there, click on my highlighted repo and navigate to my github [respository](https://github.com/metguy/trending-youtube-videos).
 2. Once there, at the top you'll see a green box that says, `<> Code`.
 Click on it and then under **HTTPS**, copy the url.
 3. Open your *command prompt* (Windows users) or *terminal* (Linux/Mac users) and type the command: <br> `jupyter notebook` <br> It should pull up in your web browser after this command.
-4. Navigate to the directory you created earlier to clone the repo into.
+4. In Jupyter Notebook, navigate to the directory you created earlier.
-5. In Jupyter Notebook, click on the following from the top: **File>New>Terminal**
+5. Click on the following from the top: **File>New>Terminal**
-6. In the terminal under jupyter notebook, check to make sure you're in the directory that you created to clone the repo into.
+6. In the terminal (inside Jupyter Notebook), check to make sure you're in the correct directory path that you created to clone the repo into.
 7. Now type: <br> ```git clone <paste my copied repo here>```
 8. Hit Enter!
 Now you can create the virtual environment.

 ### To Run Project
 Now you'll need to install the requirements file:
 1. Navigate back to the terminal where you created and activated the .venv (virtual environment).
+For Windows, this will be Git.
+For Linux/Mac, Bash.
 2. In the terminal type: <br> `pip install -r requirements.txt`
 3. You can now run the project worry free! <br>